lvgl/lvgl/docs/libs/sjpg.rst

 --------

 -  Supports both normal JPG and the custom SJPG formats.
--  Decoding normal JPG consumes RAM with the size fo the whole uncompressed image (recommended only for devices with more RAM)
+-  Decoding normal JPG consumes RAM with the size of the whole uncompressed image (recommended only for devices with more RAM)
 -  SJPG is a custom format based on "normal" JPG and specially made for LVGL.